 - Longest Song Goes Last: "Champagne Supernova" goes for 7:27.

 - Lyrics/Video Mismatch: The music video for "Morning Glory" has the band performing the song loudly in an apartment complex, while the building's other tenants come up to the door to bang on it and yell at them to keep it down.
-Justified, though; if they made a video depicting cocaine use (see Getting Crap Past the Radar above), it would never air on television.
+Justified, though; if they made a video depicting cocaine use, it would never air on television.

 - No Title: Two tracks have just blanks where the titles should be.
 They are both excerpts from "The Swamp Song".